See the Financial Information section of this catalog for course fees.

 GEOL 365.
 Physics of the Earth.
 (2 Credits)

 Principles and applications of geophysics related to the study of the Earth's deep interior and geophysical prospecting.
 Topics include earthquake seismology, Earth's gravity, shape, magnetism, paleomagnetism, heat flow, temperature, and geodynamics.
 Also applied methods of seismic reflection and refraction, gravimetry, magnetism, electromagnetism, and resistivity.
-Three hours lecture plus two hours lab.
+Three hours lecture, two hours laboratory.
 Prerequisite: one four-hour physics laboratory course or permission of instructor.
 Alternate years.
 Lab fee.

 GEOL 371.
 Introduction to Geographic Information Systems.
 (2 Credits)